Rush Limboy, as usual, having more fun than a human being should be allowed to have.

 Even longer than that.

-When I was it, just like I was not making fun of Michael J. Fox and his Parkinson's disease.
+So now I'm imitating the kid's voice when I was it, just like I was not making fun of Michael J. Fox and his Parkinson's disease.

-Anyway, the Democrats came to the kids' defense accusing conservatives of distorting the family's finances and attacking Graham unfairly.
+Anyway, the Democrats came to the kid's defense, accusing conservatives of distorting the family's finances and attacking Graham unfairly.

 She said she didn't hesitate to join the Maryland effort despite the events of the past three weeks.